urbit/urbit.org-reloaded/content/docs/azimuth/azimuth.md

 ### [Urbit HD Wallet](/docs/azimuth/hd-wallet)

-Azimuth has its own optional hierarchical deterministic wallet system, sometimes referred to as a "master ticket".
+Azimuth has its own optional hierarchical deterministic wallet system, often referred to as a "master ticket".

 ### [Life and Rift](/docs/azimuth/azimuth)

-An explanation of how Azimuth keeps track of the most recent set of networking keys necessary to communicate with a ship.
+An explanation of how Azimuth indexes networking keys and breaches to keep track of the most recent set of networking keys necessary to communicate with a ship.

 ### [Advanced Azimuth Tools](/docs/azimuth/advanced-azimuth-tools)

-Expert-level tooling for generating, signing, and sending Azimuth-related transactions from within Urbit itself.
+Expert-level tooling for generating, signing, and sending layer 1 Azimuth-related transactions from within Urbit itself.